 “Blessed with a voice that is lovely and rich” (St. Louis Post Dispatch), soprano Leann Schuering is in demand as a vocalist and voice teacher in the St. Louis region.
-She has performed solo engagements and leading roles with many of the area’s most prominent performing arts organizations, including the St. Louis Symphony Orchestra, the St. Louis Shakespeare Festival, Union Avenue Opera, St. Louis Art Song, The Kingsbury Ensemble, and others.
-In 2021 she will make her St. Louis Muny debut in the company of The Sound of Music.
+She has performed solo engagements and leading roles with many of the area’s most prominent performing arts organizations, including the St. Louis Symphony Orchestra, The Muny, the St. Louis Shakespeare Festival, Union Avenue Opera, St. Louis Art Song, The Kingsbury Ensemble, and others.

 Outside of St. Louis, Leann has performed with the Toledo Symphony Orchestra, the Great Lakes Chamber Orchestra, the Adrian Symphony Orchestra, Opera MODO, LOFTRecital, and others.
 She was one of ten singers chosen from across the country to attend the Art Song Festival at Baldwin Wallace in 2017, and she attended SongFest in Los Angeles as a Stern Fellow in 2009.
 There she studied and performed with pianists Martin Katz, Margo Garrett, and Graham Johnson; and American composers Lori Laitman, Tom Cipullo, John Musto, and Jake Heggie.
 She continues to champion the performance of art song in her own community.

 Leann is a two-time St. Louis District Winner and Third Place Midwest Region Winner of the Metropolitan Opera National Council Auditions.
 In 2013 she was awarded Third Place at the International Czech and Slovak Singing Competition in Montréal, and in 2014 she was an International Semi-Finalist at the Hans Gabor Belvedere Opera Competition in Düsseldorf.